jarri-abidi/go-output-parser/README.md

 # go-output-parser

-One day I found a really big object printed in some logs using the fmt pkg.
+One day I found a really big object in some logs.
+It was printed with `%v` using the fmt pkg.
-It was such a waste- we couldn't use it at all.
+It was such a waste because we couldn't use it at all.
 So I made this.